Detangling children's hair without the screams

 If nightly detangling becomes a caring routine, it can easily turn into a bonding experience, encouraging them to take ownership of their own hair.
 Here are a few tips to make it easier:

-• Make it entertaining.
+- Make it entertaining.
 Trichologist, Stephanie Sey, says, “Make haircare a fun activity together, give them a doll’s hair to detangle, or watch a favourite TV programme whilst you do theirs.”
-This could also be the perfect time to read a bed time story, what better way than one of our limited edition Hairytales books to distract them while you handle their mane!
+This could also be the perfect time to read a bed time story, what better way than one of their favourite books to distract them while you handle their mane!

 Detangling bath-time routine